 Your company’s vision and overarching goals can be formalized in a mission statement, which should be at the core of all strategic planning.
 After starting with the mission statement, your sales plan should then outline measurable sales goals in dollar amounts with time restrictions.
 Make sure there are goals for each responsible party.
 For example, your sales team can rally around revenue goals, while executives and investors are interested in profit margins and market share.

 Success in sales requires knowing your customers and speaking their “language.”
 Develop a profile for each customer type so you can tailor the buyer’s journey according to the customer profile each person fits best.
 Customer persona profiles should include demographics, interests, how they spend leisure time, which social media platforms they use most and which line of communication they prefer.
 Also, include exactly how your product or company solves a problem for this customer.
-These profiles can serve as cheat sheets for your sales reps.

-Outline your tactical strategies for generating leads and converting sales based and include the research that supports it, such as relevant statistics on your industry and target consumer.
+Outline your tactical strategies for generating leads and converting sales and include the research that supports it, such as relevant statistics on your industry and target consumer.
 These strategies are ultimately the action steps your team will take to achieve the company’s goals.
 Break them down into specialized areas within sales, such as lead generation strategies, customer loyalty strategies and sales enablement strategies.

 Tools and Systems